 How PRP Injections May Help

-PRP therapy uses your body’s own healing components—specifically platelets concentrated from your blood—to target areas of chronic inflammation or tissue damage.
+PRP therapy uses your body’s own healing components, specifically platelets concentrated from your blood.
+These target areas of chronic inflammation or tissue damage.
 These platelets contain growth factors and signalling proteins that may stimulate repair and modulate inflammation.

 In chronic orthopaedic pain, PRP injections may:

-While outcomes vary, PRP is typically used as a supportive therapy alongside rehabilitation or lifestyle changes—not as a guaranteed fix.
+While outcomes vary, Doctors typically use PRP as a supportive therapy alongside rehabilitation or lifestyle changes—not as a guaranteed fix.

 Chronic Conditions That May Benefit from PRP

-Some of the most common chronic conditions where PRP injections are considered include:
+Some of the most common chronic conditions where doctors consider PRP injections for include:

 If you’re asking “is PRP effective for chronic pain in [your condition]?”, the answer depends on a thorough clinical evaluation.
 Evidence is growing, but the degree of benefit can vary between individuals and injury types.